Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - [NHibernate persistence](/persistence/nhibernate/) using the Sql Server and Oracle implementation
 - [RavenDB](/persistence/ravendb) versions 3.5.x and 4.x of the RavenDB database server

 NOTE: Additional persisters and targets will be added before NServiceBus version 8 is released.
-Namely Azure Storage as sources and SQL Server, Azure Storage Queues and Amazon SQS transports as targets.
+Namely Azure Storage as a source, and Amazon SQS transport as a target.

 ## Supported transports